 Site Factory supports single sign-on (SSO) for websites running all supported versions of Drupal.
-Applications running Drupal 9 or later on Site Factory use Security Assertion Markup Language (SAML) for SSO, while Drupal 7 websites use OpenID.
+Applications running the current Drupal version on Site Factory use Security Assertion Markup Language (SAML) for SSO, while Drupal 7 websites use OpenID.

 Using SSO requires a SAML service provider, either Cloud Platform or an external provider.
-Although you can use any SAML service provider compatible with your codebase running Drupal 9 or later, Site Factory directly supports the use of the SAML Authentication module (version 8.x-2.x or 8.x-3.x).
+Although you can use any SAML service provider compatible with your codebase running the current Drupal version, Site Factory directly supports the use of the SAML Authentication module (version 8.x-2.x or 8.x-3.x).
 Site Factory doesn’t recommend to use SAML Authentication module version 8.x-3.3.

 To configure SSO for your Site Factory platform, select one of the following methods: